 Corona Mexican Plate

-With the exception of the guacamole I think this combination plate was definitely top notch, and worthy of being called “Corona” (Spanish for “crown,” and which is the same meaning as my name which comes from the Greek word).
-In any case, it seems that every Mexican restaurant has a “Mexican plate,” but this is one of the better ones.
+With the exception of the guacamole I think this combination plate was definitely top notch, and worthy of being called “Corona” (Spanish for “crown”).
+It seems that every Mexican restaurant has a “Mexican Plate” and this is not unusual for El Paso, but this is one of the better ones.

 Probably my favorite item here was the Red Enchilada (the red enchilada is the default on the plate rather than the green and is the way the restaurant has been serving it since 1944).
 This had the classic taste of an El Paso style enchilada, although I think it was actually developed in Mexico.
 My explanation of this is that El Paso and Ciudad Juarez used to function as one city with people crossing the border at will (or with minimal red tape as it was when I first came to El Paso).
 This style of enchilada was probably not common very far south of the border, but it was widely prepared in both El Paso and Ciudad Juarez.

 I also need to note that the enchilada was quite spicy (although not to the level of spicy New Mexican red chile).
+One issue with me is the use of cumin in the El Paso style enchiladas–I like the ones such as Julio’s where if cumin is used at all it is in a very small amount where it would be a very slight flavoring and not an overwhelming presence.
 To me everything was right about this enchilada, although there are several others in El Paso that are probably equally good.